-Abergavenny Museum will be open from 11-4 on Tuesdays, Fridays and Sundays from 18th May (with Covid restrictions).The Castle grounds are open every day 11am – 4pm.
-See details here - Monmouthshire Museums
+Abergavenny Museum and the Castle grounds are now open every day except Wednesday, 11am – 4pm, see more details here - Monmouthshire Museums

 Opening Times For current opening times please see the website.